There came the day when I resolved to pass beyond the citie wall, come what may.

 I was wearie of gates.
 And small enough, most like, to slip beneath a shut one.

-I sprang from the coach and hid myself in a churchyard, there to wait until the road was clear.
+So I sprang from the coach and hid myself in a churchyard, there to wait until the road was clear.
 I caught a coney [rabbit] for my supper.

 After I’d ate, two starvelings slipped from the shadows and fell upon my leavings.

-“Welcome, friends,” sayt I. “Pray tell me, is that great house yonder for skollers of the law?”
+“Eat, and welcome, friends,” sayt I. “Pray tell me, is that great house yonder for skollers of the law?”

 They gave me saucie looks.